interaction-lab/RE-BT-Espresso/README.md

 ### Pyeda Literal Error
 There is a bug is Pyeda library that also need to be fixed.
 See [#17](https://github.com/interaction-lab/BTFromSARDemostration/issues/17) for fix.

+### Random Note
+The title of the paper stems from a response (hence RE:) to [BT-Espresso](https://ieeexplore.ieee.org/document/8794104) - a paper from the University of Michigan [Labratory for Progress](https://progress.eecs.umich.edu/) led by [Prof. Chad Jenkins](https://web.eecs.umich.edu/~ocj/).
+This was the lab I was a part of in undergrad :)